Ofarrell23/Week-1-Homework/README.md

 ![alt.text](./assets/images/copylink.png)

-5. While using the terminal use CD to enter the correct file folder.
+5. While using the terminal type CD (change directory)to enter the correct file folder.
 In my case it was cd Week-1-Homework

 ![alt.text](./assets/images/Step5.png)

 6. In the terminal type git clone _____ and paste the previous https: copied from the Github repository recently created.

-7. Now if you go the the folder created in the previous step, you should see a new README.MD folder at a git folder.
+7. Go the the folder created in the previous step, you should see a new README.MD folder at a git folder.

+8. Create a HTML folder in the the current folder you recently created which contains the README.MD

+9. Return back to the terminal, text (git add .) then (get commit -m "message") then (git push)

+10. Return to Github and you should see the new html folder located in you repository.

 ## Usage